 Development Board

 The college has created a Dean’s Development Board with a commitment to advancing the College’s mission and its philanthropic development goals, while also advancing the University’s strategic goals.
-The board comprises the six individuals outlined below with a strategic plan to grow the board to between eight and ten members.
-The Board meets three times each year and Board members serve a three-year term.
+The board comprises the 10 individuals outlined below with a strategic plan to maintain between eight and 10 members.
+The Board meets twice each year and Board members serve a three-year term.

 Purpose